Workiva/over_react/doc/wrapping_js_components.md

 ##### Exotic Types

 Exotic types are those that may need more care to convert.
-Some are just special because they correlate to very specific preexisting Dart types.
 Watch carefully for these types of props as the translation to Dart may seem intuitive when it actually requires special care.
-Some of these cases are discussed further in the [Supplemental Explanations section](#supplemental-explanations).
+These cases are discussed further in the [Supplemental Explanations section](#supplemental-explanations).

 | TypeScript                                                              | TypeScript Example                                                                                                | Dart                                                             | Dart Example                                                                                                            |
 | ----------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------- |